IBM-Bluemix-Docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 Red Hat OpenShift 4 introduced the following concepts:

 * Installer Provisioned Infrastructure (IPI) - For use on supported platforms, only AWS currently.
 The installer provisions the underlying infrastructure for the cluster and it configures the cluster.
 * User Provisioned Infrastructure (UPI)  -  For use on bare metal, vSphere, and other clouds that do not support IPI.
-The user is required to provision the infrastructure; compute, network, storage that the OpenStack cluster is hosted on.
+The user is required to provision the infrastructure; compute, network, storage that the OpenShift cluster is hosted on.
 The installer configures only the cluster.

 These instructions use the OpenShift installer in the UPI mode.
 Terraform is used to provision the seven VMs for the bootstrap, control-plane, and compute nodes.
 The following process is completed: